nice-digital/cks-gatsby/gatsby/plugins/gatsby-source-cks/README.md

 ## What is a source plugin?

 Gatsby sites get their data via source plugins.
 Source plugins fetch data from somewhere (e.g. an API, database, filesystem etc) and turn them into Gatsby nodes.
 These nodes can then be queried via GraphQL inside Gatsby React components.
-Follow [part 5 of the Gatsby tutorial ('Source Plugins')](https://www.gatsbyjs.org/tutorial/part-five/) if you're new to sourcing data in Gatsby.
+Follow [part 5 of the Gatsby tutorial ('Source Plugins')](https://www.gatsbyjs.org/tutorial/part-five/) if you're new to sourcing data in Gatsby and see [GraphQL & Gatsby](https://www.gatsbyjs.org/docs/graphql/) if you're new to GraphQL.

 ## CKS source plugin

 The source plugin for CKS is a custom one (_gatsby-source-cks_).
 The Gatsby docs has a useful section on ['Sourcing from Private APIs'](https://www.gatsbyjs.org/docs/sourcing-from-private-apis/) which describes how to write a custom plugin to source data from an API.

-Our custom source plugin handles data fetching and mapping to Gatsby nodes, but doesn't create pages.
-This gives a very clear separation of the two main components of the Gatsby build:
+Our custom source plugin handles data fetching (from the CKS JSON API) and mapping this data to Gatsby nodes (for querying via GraphQL).
+It _doesn't_ create pages: this gives a very clear separation of the two main components of the Gatsby build:

-- data loading logic
+- data loading logic (via this plugin: gatsby-source-cks)
-- website page generation logic.

-You can think of the Gatsby build process in the following steps:
+- website page generation logic (via the Gatsby site - see the _gatsby_ folder in the repo root).

-1. _gatsby-source-cks_ sources nodes:
-   1. Fetches data from the CKS API
-   2. Creates nodes
-2. Gatsby site builds and creates pages

 ### Plugin usage